-NOTE 9 - RESTRICTED NET POSITION
+NOTE 10 - RESTRICTED NET POSITION

-The following table shows restricted net position and the purpose for such restrictions as shown in the statement of net position - modified cash basis:
+The following table shows restricted net position and the purpose for such restrictions as shown in the Statement of Net Position - Modified Cash Basis:

+Purposes Restricted By Restricted By Amou

+Major Purposes:

-Purposes Restricted By Amount Major Purposes: Debt Service Purpose Debt Covenants \$ 1,180,173 Construction and City Promotion Purpose State Law 17,840,696 Customer Utility Deposits Contract Restrictions 333,542 · · \$ 19,354,411
+Debt Service Debt Covenants \$ 2,249,717

+Construction and City Promotion State Law 4,418,578

+Customer Deposits Contract Restrictions 376,752

+- \$ 7,045,047

-NOTE 10 - PLEDGED REVENUES
+NOTE 11 - PLEDGED REVENUES

 In accordance with certain debt agreements, the City has pledged revenues for the repayment of debt obligations.

 The City has pledged water user revenues for the repayment of state revolving fund bonds and water revenue bonds.
 Virtually all revenues of the water fund are pledged for the repayment of debt, including a specific water surcharge that is assessed to all water users monthly.
-The City has also pledged revenues collected by the Business Improvement District for the repayment of special assessment debt.
-Fees collected by the Business Improvement District during the year ended December 31, 2022 were \$1,744,907.
-Of the amount collected, \$317,963 was used to pay accrued interest on the event center project.
+Water revenues pledged for debt repayment were \$3,588,071 for the year ended December 31, 2024.